 (a) Special purpose vehicles with reference mass exceeding 2,000 kg;

-(b) Vehicles with a reference mass exceeding 2,000 kg and designed to carry seven or more occupants including the driver with the exclusion, as from 1 September 2012, of vehicles of category M1G3;
+(b) Vehicles with a reference mass exceeding 2,000 kg and designed to carry seven or more occupants including the driver with the exclusion of vehicles of category M1G3;

 (c) Vehicles with a reference mass exceeding 1,760 kg which are built specifically for commercial purposes to accommodate wheelchair use inside the vehicle.

 2.27.
 In the context of in use performance ratio monitoring (IUPRM), "cold start" means an engine coolant temperature (or equivalent temperature) at engine start of less than or equal to 35 °C and less than or equal to 7 K higher than ambient temperature (if available) at engine start.

+2.28.
+"Direct injection engine" means an engine which can operate in a mode where the fuel is injected into the intake air after the air has been drawn through the inlet valves.

+2.29.
+"Electric power train" means a system consisting of one or more electric energy storage devices, one or more electric power conditioning devices and one or more electric machines that convert stored electric energy to mechanical energy delivered at the wheels for propulsion of the vehicle.

+2.30.
+"Pure electric vehicle" means a vehicle powered by an electric power train only.

+2.31.
+"Hydrogen fuel cell vehicle" means a vehicle powered by a fuel cell that converts chemical energy from hydrogen into electric energy, for propulsion of the vehicle.

 3. Application for approval